 4.6 In the case of fraud or other criminal behavior.
 The SWISSBILLING payment by invoicing solution should be used in good faith.
 A client should not use it if he/she knows, or could or should have known by paying a minimum of attention, that he/she would not be able to pay the invoice for the transaction by the due dates agreed.
 Likewise, a client does not have the right to use different identities to place an order with SWISSBILLING.
 Such behavior constitutes an offense subject to criminal penalties.
 The same applies when an order is simply attempted and refused by SWISSBILLING.
 It is SWISSBILLING’s practice to report this type of case immediately to the relevant criminal authorities, without further question.

-E. Data protection and protection of professional secrecy
+E. Data protection and credit assessment

 F. Exclusion of liability